-- Students must satisfactorily complete a year long, full-time clinical internship. - Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to successfully defend their proposal no later than OCTOBER 1 of the year they apply for internship. - It is expected that all students will complete their clinical internship at a site that is accredited by the American Psychological Association or the Canadian Psychological Association.
-In unusual circumstances, students may complete their internship at a nonaccredited site (preferably one that is an APPIC member site), with the permission of the Director of Clinical Training and the student's Clinical Track Advisor, and after the program has been vetted to ensure a quality training experience. - A full description of Internship application procedures can be found on page 36.
+- Students must satisfactorily complete a year long, full-time clinical internship. - Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to successfully defend their proposal no later than OCTOBER 1 of the year they apply for internship.
+Additionally, students must have completed a minimum of 450 face-to-face clinical hours and a minimum of 150 supervision hours before they are eligible to apply for internship. - It is expected that all students will complete their clinical internship at a site that is accredited by the American Psychological Association or the Canadian Psychological Association.
+In unusual circumstances, students may complete their internship at a nonaccredited site (preferably one that is an APPIC member site), with the permission of the Director of Clinical Training and the student's Clinical Track Advisor, and after the program has been vetted to ensure a quality training experience. - A full description of Internship application procedures can be found on page 51.